 - All end of year banquets should be potluck style or the cost should be split among families.
 Any money collected should be held by the coach or a team parent for the purchase of banquet materials and food.
-At no point should money for food or party items be ran through the Business Office. - For each varsity team, the Athletics Department sponsors two awards to be determined by the coaching staff.
-Typically, these awards have been designated the St. Anne's-Belfield School [team name] award and the Coaches - For each JV team, the Athletics Department sponsors one award.
+The Athletic Department does not sponsor costs assumed with end of the year banquets. - For each varsity team, the Athletics Department sponsors two awards to be determined by the coaching staff.
+Typically, these awards have been designated the St. Anne's-Belfield School [team name] award and the Coaches award. - For each JV team, the Athletics Department sponsors one award.
 The coach decides who will receive the award.
 Typically, this award has been designated the St. Anne's-Belfield School JV Award.
 The suggested award names above can be altered to whatever the coach wants to call them. - All-Conference awards are released near the end of the season.
-The guidelines/ information are distributed by the league to the director of athletics, who passes it on to the coaches. - All-State awards are usually released after the end of the season.
+The guidelines/ information are distributed by the league to the director of athletics, who passes it on to the coaches.
+These awards are voted on by the coaches in the league, and all coaches are unable to vote for their own players. - All-State awards are usually released after the end of the season.
 The guidelines/ information will be distributed to the director of athletics and/or coach.
+Coaches nominate candidates from our programs who fulfill the requirements, and votes happen by committee.